dan046/100-days-of-code/log.md

 Notes: Some of the code used in the refresher did ignore the concept of re-declaring block-scoped variables.
 This is not highly recommended and not the best practice.

 **Link to work:** https://github.com/dan046/simple-calculator-100days-of-code // Note: Doesn't have an interface.
 Still reviewing conditional statements and logical operators and prior the lesson, everything is still inline.
 Will soon update.
 Will also update the code to a more dynamic value instead of using conditional statements, i.e. using loops soon.
 Still uses the same repo.

+### Day 7: July 28, 2023
+**Today's Progress**: JavaScript Refresher Review - Functions

+**Thoughts**
+Finally started to learn about functions and some takes one need to be actually familiar with it.

+**Link to work:** n/a considering to refactor the previous codes made into functions with conditional statements.